StellarMimi/BizHawkScripts/GBA/Metroid Fusion (J)/README.md

 ## Modification

-I recommend starting changes with `get_game_status()` if modifying for another category.
-Change the second parameter to the intended split index.
-I recommend using the `monitored_values` abstraction for any addresses updated.
-As they will be called almost any time Samus' status is updating, so you only want to act on the one that's changed.
+I recommend starting changes with `splits` array if modifying for another category, should be just deleting entries for matching any% splits.
+There are three types of possibly useful operands on these if you're looking to add more splits; "bit_and" which you can use on the binary flags for Samus' inventory and other bitwise flags. "eq" for just straight up checking a value.
+And "transform" for when one value strictly becomes another, useful for cutscenes and menus.

 ## Tools

 The `GBA/State` folder contains all the test cases for the base splits.
-Though its missing the PreSec1Done state but it's not hard to get to from PreSec5Done, if I run into a bug I'll add that specific one.

 The `Tools` folder contains the RAM watch table I used to build this with labelled notes and in a format that's helpful for my use at least.
 I recommend checking the RAM map for the values, but their addresses are off, I imagine that's because of region differences.